tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 other interfaces, such as CLI and programmatic APIs.

-This document defines a YANG data model intended for the provisioning and management point-to-point Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
+This document defines a YANG data model intended for the provisioning and management of point-to-point Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
 The modelling of point-to-multipoint TE Tunnels {{?RFC4875}}
 and Segment-Routing (SR) Policies {{?RFC9256}} falls outside the scope of this document.

 The data model described herein is divided into two YANG modules.
-The 'ietf-te' module contains generic, device-independent data, while the 'ietf-te-device' module addresses device-specific data.
+The 'ietf-te' module contains generic, device-independent data, and the 'ietf-te-device' module addresses device-specific data.

 This document outlines the high-level relationships between the YANG modules it